swe4103/swe4103-project/api/README.md

     - Declares the path of API endpoints and assigns to controllers
   - `services/`
     - Handles business logic and interacts with data sources or external APIs (like our database)
+- `jest/`
+  - Jest configuration for setup and teardown hooks
 - `spec/`
   - OpenAPI specification for API design